 Please refer to the following guides to start using SWAT+:

-Because there are 3 distinct pieces to SWAT+, we have created user groups for each.
-Please identify which area you are having difficulty with and choose the appropriate group:
+Please identify which area of SWAT+ you are having difficulty with and choose the appropriate group:

 Development of Reservoir Operation Functions in SWAT+ for National Environmental Assessment